ahjam-taoufik/devops_linux_command/README.md

  - install : apt install stress
  - run for example : --cpu 1 --timeout 30
  - show result in terminal by : htop (install htop if don't you have it)

+### some commands
+  - manuel of any command ex : man rm
+  - remove file : rm name_of_folder
+  - remove empty folder : rmdir name_of_folder
+  - remove not empty folder : rm -r name_of_folder (-r : recursive)